laurenmackey/laurenmackey.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello!
 I'm Lauren.
-I currently live in Whitefish, Montana and work as a Software Engineer for an education tech company.</p>
+I currently live in Sacramento, CA and work as a Software Engineer at Square.</p>

 Some fun facts:
 <ul>